mpy-dev-ml/rBUM/CONTRIBUTING.md

 - Document public APIs using Swift's documentation comments
 - Include usage examples for complex functionality
 - Keep README and other documentation up to date
+- Clearly indicate which features are provided by Restic vs. rBUM
+- Use British English in all user-facing text

+## Testing

+- Write unit tests for new functionality
+- Ensure all tests pass before submitting PR
+- Use XCTest framework
+- Include UI tests for new views
+- Ensure all tests pass with multiple Restic versions
+- Verify compatibility with different repository types
+- Test error handling for Restic command failures
+- Validate security-related functionality thoroughly
+- Check proper handling of Restic output formats
+- Verify localisation works correctly

 ## Git Workflow